sm0223/giit-music-player/README.md

 # giit-music-player

+## Pre-requisites :
+1.Docker-compose should be installed in the target system.

-Steps to Run the project.
+## Steps to Run the project.

 1. Just run the DOCKER-COMPOSE File:
     1. Go to the project root directory.